Keyboard shortcuts

 Every Work Item MUST be stored as a TOML file containing:

-• [govctl] section with: id, title, status, refs
+• [govctl] section with: id, title, status, created, refs

-• [content] section with: description, acceptance_criteria, decisions, notes
+• [content] section with: description, acceptance_criteria, journal, notes

 Work Item status lifecycle: